arashroshani/Lean-ETL/README.md

 Possible future bottleneck
 ---
 The writes to the MongoDB are tangibly slower than the reads from it.
 Therefore, the part of the pipeline that is used for the writes from the script to the MongoDB can become the bottleneck of the pipelines when the data throughput and the number of writes increase.
-A quick fixture for the mentioned bottleneck would be a queue between the script and the MongoDB for the writes.
+A quick fixture for the mentioned blockage would be a queue between the script and the MongoDB for the writes.

 ![Quick_Fix](/images/HiGeorge-future-Architecture.png "Quick Fix")